ArtskydJ/just-login-server-api/README.md

 - `sessionDb` is a level database object
 - `opts` is an object for your options.
 Optional.
 	- `timeoutMs` is a property of `opts` that sets the session's life.
 Optional, defaults to 1 day (`86400000`).
-	- `checkIntervalMs' is a property of `opts` that sets the interval between session death checks.
+	- `checkIntervalMs` is a property of `opts` that sets the interval between session death checks.
 Optional, defaults to 1 second (`1000`).

 ###sessionManager.createSession(cb)